 12.3.
 Remedies.
 Upon the occurrence and during the continuance of an Operator Event of Default, Owner shall have the right, in its sole and absolute discretion, to do any or all of the following: (i) terminate this Agreement; (ii) obtain specific performance of Operator’s obligations hereunder; (iii) exercise its rights to perform Operator’s obligations hereunder; and (iv) subject to Article 19, pursue any and all other remedies available at law or in equity.
 Nothing in this Section 12.3 shall limit Operator’s obligation to pay, or the right of Owner to receive, liquidated damages pursuant to Article 10.
 Upon the occurrence and during the continuance of an Owner Event of Default, Operator shall have the right, in its sole and absolute discretion, to do any or all of the following: (i) terminate this Agreement; and (ii) subject to Article 19, pursue any and all other remedies available at law or in equity.

 12.4.
 Termination Procedure.
 In the event of an Operator Event of Default, Owner Event of Default, or if an event set forth in Section 12.4 has occurred, the non-defaulting Party or Party entitled to seek termination, as the case may be, shall give a Notice of termination to the other Party (a “Termination Notice”) which shall specify in reasonable detail the circumstances giving rise to the Termination Notice.
-This Agreement shall terminate on the date specified in the Termination Notice (“Termination Date”), which date shall not be earlier than the date upon which the applicable Party is entitled to effect such termination as provided herein.
+This Agreement shall terminate on the time and date specified in the Termination Notice (“Termination Time”), which date shall not be earlier than the date upon which the applicable Party is entitled to effect such termination as provided herein.

 12.5.
 Successor to Operator.
 Upon receipt of a Termination Notice from Owner: